mlemgroup/mlem/.github/pull_request_template.md

 -->

 # Checklist
+- [ ] I have read CONTRIBUTING.txt
 - [ ] I have described what this PR contains

-**Choose one of the following two options:**
-- - [ ] This PR does not introduce major changes
-- - [ ] This PR introduces major changes, and I have consulted the *Mlem Development Matrix room*

-**Choose one of the following two options:**
-- - [ ] This PR does not change the UI in any way
+- [ ] This PR addresses one or more open issues that were assigned to me:
+      - *list issue(s) here*
-- - [ ] This PR adds new UI elements / changes the UI, and I have attached pictures or videos of the new / changed UI elements
+- [ ] If this PR alters the UI, I have attached pictures/videos

 # Pull Request Information